No Wall, No Embassy Move, And, Oh Yeah, We’re Staying In Afghanistan

 The next spring, he said he favored withdrawing from the Middle East entirely.
 “When it’s not ISIS, it will be somebody else.
 We have been over there for so many years.
 We have spent up to $5 trillion,” he told Fox News in May 2016.
 “At some point we have to get the hell out.
 You know with ISIS, you knock them out, there will be someone else.
 It will continue to form.
 It’s a mess.”

-Trump’s decision to increase the military presence in Afghanistan adds to the already long list of campaign promises Trump made that he has either been unable to keep or on which he has changed his position.
+Trump’s decision to increase the military presence in Afghanistan adds to the already long list of campaign promises he made that he has either been unable to keep or on which he has changed his position.

-Trump, from the earliest days of his campaign, not only promised a massive wall on the southern border but that Mexico would pay for it.
-But in a phone call a week into his tenure, Trump conceded to Mexico’s president that that would not actually happen, but he asked that Enrique Peña Nieto not say so publicly.
+From the earliest days of his campaign, Trump not only promised a massive wall on the southern border but that Mexico would pay for it.
+In a phone call a week into his tenure, however, Trump conceded to Mexico President Enrique Peña Nieto that that would not actually happen.
+But he asked Pena Nieto not say so publicly.

 Trump promised to label China a currency manipulator.
 He did not.
 Trump promised to move the U.S. embassy in Israel from Tel Aviv to Jerusalem.
-He has not done that either.
+He has not done that, either.
 Nor has he pulled out of the North American Free Trade Agreement, voided the deal lifting sanctions on Iran in return for an end to its nuclear program or replaced the Affordable Care Act.

 “And no infrastructure deal,” said John Weaver, a top aide to Ohio Gov. John Kasich’s Republican presidential bid last year, about Trump’s promise to spend $1 trillion to rebuild the nation’s highways, railroads and airports.